Established and well-characterized safety profile with 10+ years of clinical use in Adult ULS

 • 1

-Two hundred thirty-one patients enrolled in a double-blind, placebo-controlled study received 300 Units to 400 Units of BOTOX® and were compared with 233 patients who received placebo.
-Patients were followed for an average of 91 days after injection.
+For Adult LLS, 231 patients enrolled in a double-blind, placebo-controlled study, received 300 Units to 400 Units of BOTOX®, and were compared with 233 patients who received placebo.
+Patients were followed for an average of 91 days after injection.1

 ACCORDING TO MARKET RESEARCH: